 For more tips on tackling the tough conditions, head to our complete guides to winter mountain biking and winter road cycling.
 Gravel riding remains an option, too – we’ve argued why gravel riding is better than road cycling in winter.

 11 winter training mistakes and how to avoid them

 Not having the right kit

-First thing’s first, having the right kit is essential to surviving winter on the bike.
-While your bravery is admired if you’re still riding in a pair of bib shorts and a short-sleeve cycling jersey in winter, at best you’re going to get cold, at worst you may pick up an illness or get hypothermia.
+First things first, having the right kit is essential to surviving winter on the bike.
+While your bravery is to be admired if you’re still riding in a pair of bib shorts and a short-sleeve cycling jersey in winter, at best you’re going to get cold; at worst you may pick up an illness or get hypothermia.

-A pair of bib tights should be a wardrobe staple come this time of year to keep the worst of the cold weather off your legs, while your top-half choice will depend on the conditions – from a long-sleeve jersey on milder days through to a windproof and waterproof jacket for when things get really bad.
+A pair of bib tights should be a wardrobe staple come this time of year to keep the worst of the cold weather off your legs, while your top-half choice will depend on the conditions – from a long-sleeve jersey over a cycling baselayer on milder days through to a windproof and waterproof jacket for when things get really bad.

 Wearing too much kit

 Great, you’ve now got all the gear.
 But that doesn’t mean you have to wear it all at once.
-While you want to be warm on a ride, there can be too much of a good thing — starting off snug and cosy can soon turn into a wet, soggy mess once you’ve got a few miles under your belt or hit a climb, and with this comes the dreaded wind chill.
+While you want to be warm on a ride, there can be too much of a good thing – starting off snug and cosy can soon turn into a wet, soggy mess once you’ve got a few miles under your belt or hit a climb.
+With this comes the dreaded wind chill.

-To counter this, it’s best to wear a number of layers that can be added or removed as conditions change during your ride.
-Matt Bottrill of Matt Bottrill Performance Coaching swears by a cycling gilet as a lightweight, easily-stowable layer to keep the wind off your chest, without overheating.
+To counter this, it’s best to layer up for winter cycling with garments you can remove and put back on as conditions change.
+Matt Bottrill of Matt Bottrill Performance Coaching swears by a cycling gilet as a lightweight, easily stowable layer to keep the wind off your chest, without overheating.